routhusundeep/What-I-Learned/Database/Dynamo.md

 - Other
   - environment is non-hostile
   - Each service has its own instance

-**** Service Level Agreements
-- introduces 99.9th percentile of distributions
-**** Design Considerations
+ #### Design Considerations
 - Priority on Availability
-- designed to be eventually consistent
+- Designed to be eventually consistent
-- write conflicts are resolved on read
+- Write conflicts are resolved on read
   - the reason mentioned is, if they are resolved on writes then at each write all the replicas should be available which goes against the availability consideration
-  - the above reason is not the whole truth as Cassandra mitigates that(PS: I am not taking a stand)
 - conflict resolution is done by application
 - Incremental scalability
   - scale out one node at a time